Care & Maintenance

-Marble, granite, travertine, limestone and slate are quarried products.
+Marble, granite, quartzite, travertine, limestone and slate are quarried products.
 Stones are a natural honed or polished rock, not factory-made or fired.
 No two pieces are alike and there are inherent variances in all stone.
 These characteristics may be color and shade variations, irregular markings, voids, pitting, veins, and differences in density causing sheen variations.
 It is a standard practice to repair some of these variations by one or more of the following methods; waxing, grinding or filling.
 Due to normal wear, cracks and voids may appear; these can be readily repaired using floor grout and/or epoxy.
 All of these variations and characteristics are common and present, to some degree.
 However, these characteristics are part of the natural beauty of the stone and will not impair the function or wearing qualities of the material.
 To avoid damage caused by tracked-in dirt, place floor mats inside and outside of exterior entryways.
 Sweep or vacuum regularly to prevent loose dirt from abrading your floor.
 Tracked-in dirt is abrasive and can mar the flooring surface.

 A regular maintenance regimen will help your natural stone be more resistant to scratching and wear.
 Natural stone, especially polished stone, is sensitive to harsh chemicals.
 We recommend wiping or mopping stone surfaces with warm water or a pH-balanced neutral cleaner.
 Rinse the surface thoroughly after washing and dry with a soft cloth.
 Change the rinse water frequently.
 Do not use scouring powders or creams; these products contain abrasives that may scratch the surface.
 Do not use vinegar or any cleaners containing acids or strong alkaline agents.
 Whether a stone product is sealed or unsealed, all spills must be cleaned up immediately to avoid possible staining and acid burns from citrus juices or acidic liquids.
-Acid-based foods, such as citrus or tomatoes, can etch into the polish of more delicate stones, like marble and onyx.
+Acid-based foods, such as citrus or tomatoes, can etch into the polish of more delicate stones, such as marble.
 Do not place hot items, such as pots and pans, on any stone.
 As a safety precaution, use coasters on countertops.
 To prevent alkaline and soap-scum buildup, use squeegees in shower areas.
 Other large surfaces, such as flooring, are best cared for by a licensed maintenance company to protect the natural stone.

 A quality impregnating sealer penetrates stone, allows the stone to breathe and permits more of the stone's natural beauty to shine through.
 Unsealed stone is more susceptible to absorbing moisture, dirt and cleaning chemicals.
 Most licensed fabricators strongly recommend that a penetrating sealer be applied soon after installation of slabs.